mongodb/mongo/src/mongo/db/s/README_sharding_catalog.md

-> **Warning**
-> This is work in progress and some sections are incomplete

 # Sharding Catalog
-Depending on the team on which an engineer works, the definition of "the catalog" can be different.
+Depending on the team, the definition of "the catalog" can be different.
 Here, we will define it as a combination of the following:
  * **Catalog objects:** The set of conceptual "objects" which we use to talk about in the core server without regard to how they are implemented or stored.
 Examples are shards, databases, collections, indexes, collMods and views; but not config servers, caches or internal system collections.
  * [**Catalog containers:**](#catalog-containers) The set of WT tables, system collections and in-memory caches that store all or part of the descriptions of the *Catalog Objects*, without regard to the protocols that are used when being read or written to.
 Examples are the [*__mdb_catalog*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/storage/storage_engine_impl.cpp#L75), *config.databases*, *config.collections*, *config.chunks*, [*CollectionCatalog*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/catalog/collection_catalog.h#L50), [*CatalogCache*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/s/catalog_cache.h#L134), [*SS*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/s/sharding_state.h#L51), [*DSS*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/s/database_sharding_state.h#L45), [*CSS*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/s/collection_sharding_state.h#L59) and any WT tables backing the data for the user collections; but not the actual classes that implement them or the shard versioning protocol
  * [**Sharding catalog API:**](#sharding-catalog-api) The actual C++ classes and methods representing the above concepts that developers use in order to program distributed data applications, along with their contracts.
 Examples are [*CatalogCache*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/s/catalog_cache.h#L134), [*SS*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/s/sharding_state.h#L51), [*DSS*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/s/database_sharding_state.h#L45), [*CSS*](https://github.com/mongodb/mongo/blob/r6.0.0/src/mongo/db/s/collection_sharding_state.h#L59), DDL Coordinator and the shard versioning protocol; but not the transactions API, replication subsystem or the networking code.